esoxjem/Pulse/README.md

 3. Run the script.

-Note: This is not a GCM server and is only meant for development/testing.
+Note: Only meant for development/testing.